How To Handle The Rolling Phase

 - They are rolling for fun / attention

-If your child rolls and becomes upset, don’t flip your little one over and respond consistently with your preferred sleep coaching method.
+If your child keeps rolling and becomes upset, don’t flip your little one over.
+Instead respond consistently with your preferred sleep coaching method.

 This will give your child time to adjust to sleeping on their tummy and if they are rolling for fun or attention, they will learn that rolling won’t get Mom or Dad to come running in for a quick cuddle.